corda/corda/docs/source/design/targetversion/design.md

 ## Technical Design

 The minimum- and target platform version will be written to the Manifest of the CorDapp's JAR, in fields called `Min-Platform-Version` and `Target-Platform-Version`.
 The node's CorDapp loader reads these values from the Manifest when loading the CorDapp and adds them to `net.corda.core.cordapp.Cordapp`, which can be obtained via the `CorDappContext` from the service hub.
 For cases where the service hub is not available, it is possible to do a stack walk to find the class and thus classloader of the last app on the stack.
 This way it is also possible to make caller-sensitive APIs.
+As an example, let's say we want to make `FlowStateMachineImpl.checkFlowPermission` more "strict" (whatever that could mean), but doing so would potentially break existing CorDapps.
+Now, `checkFlowPermission` is called from some flow, which is part of some CorDapp.
+But inside `checkFlowPermission` we don't have any information available what the version of that CorDapp might be, since the service hub is not available there.
+This is where a stack-walk can help.